motonim/carousel/README.md

 # Building a Carousel

-Building a basic carousel from the scratch using Javascript and keyframes(to make smoothe transitions).
+Building a basic carousel from scratch using Javascript and keyframes(to make smoothe transitions).